mjmasn/SlowMetro/README.md

 # SlowMetro (React Native 0.57.0)

-**NB** A good example of a file that is unchange between 0.56.1 and 0.57.0 is `node_modules/react-native/Libraries/Modal/Modal.js`.
+**NB** A good example of a file that is unchanged between 0.56.1 and 0.57.0 is `node_modules/react-native/Libraries/Modal/Modal.js`.
 This file takes 60ms to transform with RN 0.56.1 (Metro 0.38.4), but 3658ms to transform with RN 0.57.0 (Metro 0.45.3).

 ## To replicate:
 ```bash